acorn-io/acorn-oss-workshop/steps/domain.md

 ## About Acorn default domain

-When you run the VotingApp in the previous steps, you probably noticed the http endpoints returned use the *on-acorn.io* domain.
+When you run the VotingApp in the previous steps, you probably noticed the http endpoints returned use the *oss-acorn.io* domain

+Note: before acorn 0.7.0, the endpoints used *on-acorn.io*

 To illustrate this, run the VotingApp once again: